 HOW DO YOU MAKE A FILTER TO GO IN THE MASK?

 Cut a piece that is about 7 x 4 inches (for the adult size mask in this pattern).
 Fold it in half lengthwise, and trim the ends so they angle and curve in (very approximate)–see my photo below.
 Basically, make it look like the shape of the mask when it’s open.

 HOW DO YOU WASH THE MASK?

-To make washing easy, sew a drawstring bag, place the mask in the fabric bag after wearing it, and throw the whole bag in the washing machine!
+To make washing easy, one option is to place the mask in the fabric bag or pillowcase after wearing it, and throw the whole bag in the washing machine.